Growth Pyramid

 – Sean Ellis

-Ellis then recommends identifying the benefits described by the users who would be very disappointed without the product, then focusing on highlighting and exploiting that, and consolidating the business model and operations to support growth.
-The pyramid model helps to identify the steps to take next, and “race up the pyramid” to accelerate growth.
+Ellis recommends surveying the users who would be very disappointed without the product, in order to identify the key benefits the product brings to that specific market segment.
+The product marketing should then focus on highlighting those benefits and exploiting that part of the market, as well as consolidating the business model and operations to support growth.
+The pyramid model helps to identify the individual steps to take next for that trajectory, and “race up the pyramid” to accelerate growth.

 Variants of the Growth Pyramid

-The Growth Pyramid evolved over time, shifting focus from startup work to general product growth, and reflecting the trends that emerged meanwhile in the product management community, such as observability and product experimentation, and the impact on organizational culture.
+The Growth Pyramid evolved over time, shifting focus from startup work to general product growth, and reflecting the trends that emerged meanwhile in the product management community.
+This includes an explicit focus on observability and product experimentation, as well as the impact on organizational culture.

 Startup Pyramid from 2009